|View Change History|

 The levy came into effect on 1 April 2002.

-There is one basic rate of £2.00 per tonne.
-You will pay less on smaller amounts.
+There is one rate of £2.00 per tonne.
+You will pay less on smaller quantities.
 For example, you would pay £1.00 on half a tonne.

-There are provisions for special schemes to be agreed between the registered person and HM Revenue & Customs.
+A special scheme could be agreed between the registered person and HM Revenue & Customs.

-You will need to register for the levy if you are responsible for exploiting aggregate in the UK for commercial reasons.
-Unlike VAT for example, there is no registration threshold.
+You will need to register for the levy if you are responsible for exploiting or intend to exploit taxable aggregate in the UK for commercial reasons.
+Unlike VAT there is no minimum turnover of taxable product below which registration is not necessary.

 Aggregate which is exported from the UK or used in a prescribed industrial or agricultural process (for example, silica sand used in glass manufacture) is relieved from the levy.
 When aggregate is relieved, any levy that has been accounted for on it can be reclaimed as a tax credit.